bekkopen/databasekurs/mongodb/exercises/advanced.md

 # Advanced exercises

+_Look at the mongodb/README.md for how to access the mongo shell where you will perform these exercises._

 In this section there will really be a mixture of exercises in different categories.
 Do not feel obliged to do them sequentially.

 1. ### Advanced queries